Running PhotoPrism on an Asustor NAS¶

 For a good user experience, it should be a 64-bit system with at least 2 cores and 3 GB of RAM.
 Indexing large photo and video collections also benefits greatly from using SSD storage, especially for the database and cache files.

-Note that RAW image conversion and TensorFlow are disabled on devices with 1 GB or less memory, and that high-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.
+Third-party integrations may not provide direct access to config files or the command line, so you might not be able to use all features and config options.
+Also note that RAW image conversion and TensorFlow are disabled on devices with 1 GB or less memory, and that high-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.
 We take no responsibility for instability or performance problems if your device does not meet the requirements.

 This step-by-step guide explains how to set up a new PhotoPrism instance through App Central, the built-in app store.